felixlopz/hubrise-test-task/content/apps/foodpanda/en/connect-hubrise.md

 Contact us at [support@hubrise.com](mailto:support@hubrise.com) and include the following information in your email:

 - The URL link(s) of your foodpanda store(s) you wish to connect.
 For example: [https://www.foodpanda.pk/restaurant/n7yx/papa-johns-model-town](https://www.foodpanda.pk/restaurant/n7yx/papa-johns-model-town).
 - Your HubRise account and location IDs.
-If you don't have a HubRise Account, go to the [HubRise Signup Page](https://manager.hubrise.com/signup) and follow the instructions.
 If your restaurant called Fast Pizza is located in Baker Street, your location ID may be `Fast Pizza Baker Street z6q31-0`.

 We will then contact foodpanda on your behalf to enable the connection.
 The activation typically takes a few days.